MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/development.md

 ### Start building a Mixed Reality Experience

-###
-Are you already an intermediate-to-advanced developer with some experience in Mixed, Augmented, or Virtual Reality?
-We'll help you choose the proper tools and get set up, if needed, and then we'll direct you to our curated development paths across Unity, Unreal, Native, or Web

-## Mixed Reality Toolkit tutorials

-If you're more of a learn-by-doing user, check out our Mixed Reality Toolkit (MRTK) tutorial series.
-You'll build a mixed reality experience where the user can explore a hologram modeled after NASA's Mars Curiosity Rover and get a firm grasp of MRTK and how it can speed up your development process.
+If you're already comfortable with the basics and want to get started building something, check out our Mixed Reality Toolkit (MRTK) tutorial series.
+You'll build a Mixed Reality experience where the user can explore a hologram modeled after NASA's Mars Curiosity Rover.
+This will give you a firm grasp of MRTK and show you how it can speed up your development process.

 > [!div class="nextstepaction"]
 > [MRTK tutorials](unity/tutorials/mr-learning-base-01.md)

-## Self-guided exploration

-If you're a seasoned developer and want to get right into our docs, start by installing the required tools.
-From there, choose your Unity development setup and follow our curated Unity development path with HoloLens or browse around our content library.
+## Choose your own development path
+Are you an intermediate-to-advanced developer with some previous experience in Mixed, Augmented, or Virtual Reality?
+We'll help you choose the proper tools and get set up, if needed, and then we'll direct you to our curated development paths across Unity, Unreal, Native, or Web.

 > [!div class="nextstepaction"]
 > [Install the tools](install-the-tools.md)